waryjack/ewhen08x/README.md

 ## Todo

 * Equipment editing and creation (regular gear; weapons/worn armor are done)
-* Modifying the character sheet for rabble & toughs to hide unnecessary info
+* Tab on character sheet for notes / other stuff (like Gear?)
-* Documentation and localizing some text
+* Prettifying character sheet
-* Refactoring like, lots of crap
+* Localization fixes
-* Error catching...everywhere
+* Refactoring - it's spaghetti at the moment